seamapi/podracer/README.md

   --conmon-pidfile PATH
-                        path to the file that will receive the PID of conmon -d, --detach          run container in background and print container ID -e KEY=VALUE, --env KEY=VALUE
+                        path to the file that will receive the PID of conmon -d, --detach          run container in background and print container ID --entrypoint ENTRYPOINT
+                        overwrite the default ENTRYPOINT of the image -e KEY=VALUE, --env KEY=VALUE
                         add or override a container environment variable --env-file FILE       read environment variables from a file